-We have audited the accompanying consolidated balance sheets of Mexco Energy Corporation and Subsidiaries (the "Company") as of March 31, 2014 and 2013 and the related consolidated statements of operations, changes in stockholders' equity and cash flows for each of the three years in the period ended March 31, 2014.
+We have audited the accompanying consolidated balance sheets of Mexco Energy Corporation (a Colorado corporation) and Subsidiaries (the "Company") as of March 31, 2015 and 2014 and the related consolidated statements of operations, changes in stockholders' equity and cash flows for each of the three years in the period ended March 31, 2015.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.